Expertise: Public Governance, Public Sector Governance, including the machinery of government

-A career public servant, Karl has degrees in political science, history and law from the University of Toronto and in public administration from the Queen’s University School of Policy Studies.
-He worked for many years in the federal Department of Finance, in areas as diverse as tax policy, communications and financial markets.
-In the latter capacity, Karl helped to establish the governance framework for the Canada Pension Plan Investment Board, and later served as Chief of Capital Markets Policy.
+A career public servant, Karl has degrees in political science, history, and law from the University of Toronto and in public administration from the Queen’s University School of Policy Studies.
+He worked for many years in Finance Canada, in tax policy, communications, and financial markets, and helped to establish the governance framework for the Canada Pension Plan Investment Board.